willettk/galaxyzoo2/README.md

 galaxyzoo2
 ==========

 Code for data reduction and analysis of Galaxy Zoo 2.

-Currently intended for exclusive use by the Galaxy Zoo science team.
+*This repo is currently intended for exclusive use by the Galaxy Zoo science team.
+Please do not download any of the data or code without the express permission of Dr. Kyle Willett.*

 The draft of the data release paper (gz2datarelease.pdf), along with associated files, is in the datapaper/ folder.
 This folder also includes the gallery of examples from GZ2 (gz2\_gallery.pdf).